lawwu/yt-transcript/README.md

 ## TODO

+- [x] Remove fetch keyword
 - [ ] Add local Whisper transcription fallback if no transcript is available
-- [x] Remove fetch keyword
+- [ ] Parallelize LLM calls to summarize
 - [ ] Create dev and main branches.
 Add Github Action to test and publish to PyPi.